ticktackk/ChangeContentOwnerForXF2/upload/src/addons/TickTackk/ChangeContentOwner/_no_upload/README.md

 # ChangeContentOwnerForXF2
 This add-on allows changing content owner and date for supported content types.

+## Options
+##### Time interval:
+> When changing date of multiple contents, this time interval be added to the final date in incremental way to create more unique timestamps.

 ## Permissions
 ###### XenForo:
 *Forum moderator permissions*: